Algebraic Topology (S1 2025/2026)

 Grading

-The grade will be determined by a single written exam, taking place on the week of november 24th.
+The grade will be determined by a single written 3 hour exam, taking place on of november 25th at 14h00 in a room to be determined.